-Helping diagnose pests overseas
+Helping diagnose pests and diseases overseas

 The International Plant Protection Convention (IPPC) is responsible for improving plant health worldwide.
-Our scientists are recognised internationally and are on the IPPC panel that develops diagnostic methods for pests that affect international trade.
+Our internationally recognised scientists are on the IPPC panel that develops diagnostic methods for pests and diseases that affect international trade.

 International diagnostics training